Symplectic capacity and short periodic billiard trajectory: Introduction

 We explain the structure of this paper.
 In section 2, we recall the notion of symplectic homology.
 We use the version introduced in \cite{Viterbo}.

 In section 3, we define $\capp_S$, and prove its properties.
-The most important result in this section is theorem \ref{thm:covering}, which asserts that when $\pi:Y \to X$ is a covering map between Liouville domains with finite degree, then $\capp_S(Y) \le \capp_S(X)$.
+The most important result in this section is theorem \ref{thm:covering}, which asserts that when $\pi:Y \to X$ is a covering map between Liouville domains, then $\capp_S(Y) \le \capp_S(X)$.
 Though its proof is not very difficult, it seems to the author that this result contains a novel idea.

 In section 4, we define $\capp_R$, and prove its properties.
 The main result in this section is theorem \ref{thm:mainestimate}, which includes the property (A).
 Theorem \ref{thm:covering} is used to prove that $\R^n \setminus \Z^n$ with the flat metric has a finite capacity (theorem \ref{thm:Rn-Zn}).
 Theorem \ref{thm:mainestimate} is proved by theorem \ref{thm:Rn-Zn} and elementary geometric arguments.